When is Winter Love Island on ITV2? Cast, location and your questions answered

 Will there nonetheless be a summer season Love Island on ITV2?

 Sure, there’ll.
-This collection is a further model of the present, not a substitute for the all-summer-long epic that viewers know and love.
-Briefly, there’s going to be numerous Love Island in 2020!
+This sequence is an extra model of the present, not a substitute for the all-summer-long epic that viewers know and love.
+Briefly, there’s going to be loads of Love Island in 2020!

 Love Island continues weeknights and Sundays on ITV2 at 9pm